sansow/ml-workshop/docs/odh-intro.md

 **BeakerX** (http://beakerx.com/) is an extension to Jupyter Notebooks that includes tools for plotting, creating tables and forms and many more.

+Now that we understand a little more of ODH let's [get familiar](getting-familiar.md) with the environment so we can start working on our labs.